MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 you can use it much like AnimatedWidget, but CustomPainter paints directly to the Canvas, without the standard widget build paradigm.
 When used well, you can create some neat, extremely custom effects or save on performance.
 When misused, though, your animation could cause more performance issues.

 ## Animation basics with implicit animations

-Flutter includes series of widgets that are animated versio of existing widgets eg, AnimatedContainer version of Container Widget , AnimatedPosition version of Positioned widget These widgets automatially animate changes to their properties , when you rebuild the widget with new property values , the widget handles driving the animation from the previous value to the new value
+Flutter includes series of widgets that are animated version of existing widgets eg, AnimatedContainer version of Container Widget , AnimatedPosition version of Positioned widget These widgets automatially animate changes to their properties , when you rebuild the widget with new property values , the widget handles driving the animation from the previous value to the new value
-When you change the Container widget to the AnimatedCointainer widget the ontainer gradually animates from the previous width value to the new value , the process is called interpolation and this applies to all of its properties.
+When you change the Container widget to the AnimatedCointainer widget the container gradually animates from the previous width value to the new value , the process is called interpolation and this applies to all of its properties.
-We can also control the way the widget interpolates from the old value to the new value by using a curve.Curves cntrol the rate of change overt ime and help your animations feel more realistic
+We can also control the way the widget interpolates from the old value to the new value by using a curve.Curves control the rate of change overt ime and help your animations feel more realistic

 Also you don't necessarily need to place these widgets into a stateful widget and use setState you can use StreamBuilder and FutureBuilder to trigger animations

+Implicit animations gave us the ability to put some basic animations into our app

+These animations typically go in one direction tweening from start to end , where they stop Behind the scenes, flutter is taking control, assuming intentions and disposing of any need for you to worry about the transition from one thing to the next

+We can gain more control over our animations using TransitionWidgets

+Transition widgets are a set of flutter widgets whose name end in transition eg DecoratedBoxTransition, SizeTransition, ScaleTransition, Positioned Transition, etc (they look and feel like animatedX widgets) but they is one major difference - they are extensions of AnimatedWidget

+Animation Controller - this handles listening for ticks and gives us some useful controls over what the animation is doing - we nend to create it in a stateful widget though

+vsync - this gives flutter a reference to the object to notify about changes

 ### No directionality widget found